 Have you ever poured yourself a nice glass of wine just to notice something gritty or sand-like has suddenly invaded your wine and is now swishing around unpleasantly in your mouth?
 That would be the wine sediment.

 Technically speaking, sediment is also called “wine dregs” - but before you judge your bottle of wine by this unfortunate double-entendre, sediment can also be referred to as ‘wine crystals’ or ‘wine diamonds’.
 Sounds a bit better than ‘dregs’, right?

-Sediment can come in two forms: tartrate and colloids.
-Tartrates are the larger ‘crystals’ you may find on the end of a cork or clinging to the sides of the bottle or your wine glass.
+1) Tartrates are the larger ‘crystals’ you may find on the end of a cork or clinging to the sides of the bottle or your wine glass.
 These jagged, burgundy-colored, diamond-like structures are formed when tartaric acid (a natural element in grapes) binds with potassium while exposed to cold conditions.
 Under these circumstances they form beautiful crystalline salt formations.

-Polysaccharides, for those of us who somehow missed that day of chemistry class…are carbohydrates made up of multiple sugar molecules bonded together.
+Polysaccharides, for those of us who somehow missed that day of chemistry class, are carbohydrates made up of multiple sugar molecules bonded together.
 They also contribute to the overall mouthfeel of a wine.

 But we’re getting off track.